sdparekh/zUMIs/README.md

 To convert zUMIs output to loom, simply run `Rscript rds2loom.R myRun.yaml`.

 ## Changelog
+14 Jan 2020: [zUMIs2.6.0 released](https://github.com/sdparekh/zUMIs/releases/tag/2.6.0).
+Large update to the output bam file which is now always coordinate sorted for better compatibility with downstream tools.
+Please review the new [bam tags](https://github.com/sdparekh/zUMIs/wiki/Output#explanation-of-the-bam-tags-zumis-uses).
+UMI error correction by hamming distance now also gets added to the bam file.
+Faster processing speeds when downsampling and using UMI hamming distance.

 14 Oct 2019: zUMIs2.5.6: small fixes and optimization when using PE data.

 02 Sep 2019: zUMIs2.5.5: new BC detection algorithm using the [inflection](https://cran.r-project.org/web/packages/inflection/index.html) R package.

 09 Aug 2019: zUMIs2.5.4: zUMIs is now independent of the version of the Rsubread package.
 To improve code stability and reduce version-dependency, zUMIs now uses inbuilt precompiled Rsubread::featureCounts code.